saracen/lfscache/README.md

 directory to preload the cache (`cp -r .git/lfs/objects /my/cache/dir/lfs`).
 The `tmp` and `incomplete` directories do not need to be copied over.

 Now you need to have your Git LFS client point to the proxy.
-One method of doing this is to replace the URL at a global level, so that it works whenever a repository references your target LFS server.
+There are several ways to do this.
+The easiest method is changing the lfs url that will be used in your local git config:
 ```
+# note that repo.git/info/lfs is not required
-git config --global url.http://my-cache-proxy:9876/.insteadOf https://github.com/org/repo.git/info/lfs
+git config lfs.url http://localhost:9876/

+# you can confirm the Endpoint that will be used by running
+git lfs env | grep Endpoint
 ```